 Elliott Delp, an experienced firearms instructor, highly recommends the Ruger 10/22 rifle as an exceptional value for under $500.
 He emphasizes its reliability, ease of parts acquisition, and suitability for hunting, making it an ideal choice for new and experienced shooters alike looking for a .22 Long Rifle.

-Elliott Delp reviews the Global Ordnance 15 Upper, highlighting its monolithic barrel construction for improved reliability and an integrated suppressor mount.
-Accuracy testing revealed it performs as a General Purpose Rifle, with the best group at 1.68 inches using Hornady V-Max 55gr.
-The inclusion of an adjustable BCG and suppressor mount at an $800 MSRP offers significant value for a reliable 'fighting rifle' setup.
+Elliott Delp reviews the Global Ordnance 15 Upper, highlighting its monolithic barrel design for enhanced reliability and an integrated adjustable gas system via a proprietary BCG.
+Accuracy testing revealed it performs as a General Purpose Rifle, with the best group measuring 1.68 inches with Hornady V-Max 55gr.
+The upper is recommended for those seeking a reliable, unique fighting rifle setup.

 Elliott Delp, an established firearms reviewer, presents an analytical and data-driven review of the American Defense Manufacturing (ADM) UIC AR-15 in 5.56 NATO.
 The review focuses on accuracy, utilizing Ballistic-X software for precise measurements.
 Delp compares the ADM UIC against other high-end AR-15s, highlighting its performance metrics.